Bronx River Parkway: History

-Construction began in Westchester County in 1907, making it the earliest limited-access automobile highway to start construction.
-However, although construction on the Long Island Motor Parkway began a year later, a section of the Long Island road opened for traffic before the end of 1908, opening before the Bronx River Parkway as the first limited access automobile highway to be put into use.
-Neither was up to modern freeway standards, utilizing left turns across the opposing direction at access points.
+Construction began in Westchester County in 1907, making it the earliest limited-access highway to start construction.
+However, although construction on the Long Island Motor Parkway began a year later, a section of the Long Island road opened for traffic before the end of 1908, opening before the Bronx River Parkway as the first limited-access highway to be put into use.
+Neither was up to current freeway standards, utilizing left turns across the opposing direction at access points.
 The Bronx River Parkway was the first highway to utilize a median strip to separate the opposing lanes, the first highway constructed through a park, and the first highway where intersecting streets crossed over bridges.

-The Westchester section of the Bronx River Parkway first opened to traffic in 1922 and was completed in 1925.
-A new roadway in the New York City borough of the Bronx including an extension south of the former Botanical Gardens/Burke Avenue terminus opened in 1951.
-That extension diverges eastward from the river.
+Construction on the remainder of the portion in Westchester began in 1917, after almost a decade of delays.
+The first of this opened in 1922, with the last opened in 1925.
+This officially competed the highway as originally designed.